SecUSo/privacy-friendly-dame/README.md

 ## License

-Privacy Friendly App Example is licensed under the GPLv3.
+Privacy Friendly Checkers is licensed under the GPLv3.
 Copyright (C) 2017-2018  Maksim Melnik, Marc Schneider

 This program is free software: you can redistribute it and/or modify